stephaniequintana/3column-preview-card-component/README.md

 # Frontend Mentor - 3-column preview card component solution
+This is a beginner challenge that focuses on responsive design utilizing HTML and CSS.

-This is a solution to the [3-column preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/3column-preview-card-component-pH92eAR2-).
+See the [3-column preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/3column-preview-card-component-pH92eAR2-) for more information or to try this challenge yourself.
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents